 This recipe was created for my sugar-free friends!

-Enter my almond butter freezer bars!
+Enter my no-bake almond butter freezer bars!

 - 1/2 Cup coconut oil